Arashhs/academic-kickstart/content/authors/admin/_index.md

 Arash is a self-motivated final-year undergraduate student pursuing a B.Sc degree in Computer Engineering at the Amirkabir University of Technology (Tehran Polytechnic).

-His main areas of interest include Software Engineering, Machine Learning, Operating Systems, and Programming Languages.
+His main areas of interest include Software Engineering, Machine Learning and Operating Systems.
 He also has strong math and statistical skills and the ability to apply those skills to real-world problems.

+You can check out his {{% staticref "files/cv.pdf" "newtab" %}}CV{{% /staticref %}} and {{% staticref "files/transcript.pdf" "newtab" %}}Transcript{{% /staticref %}}.